smnookin/smnookin.github.io/_posts/2014-11-24-the-politician-and-the-prodigy.md

 Moving forward, Nadeem hopes they can leverage Ali’s technical expertise even more to give danger!awesome a competitive edge.
 “He could be a seven-figure programmer if he wanted to be,” Nadeem says.
 “So just giving him the space to step back from the day-to-day to design systems, programs and drivers.”
 (According to Nadia, Ali’s been offered corporate gigs, but hasn’t taken the bait.)

-Ali and Nadia first encountered each other in 2011 when she interviewed him over the phone for an article about danger!awesome she’d never ended up publishing.
+Ali and Nadia first encountered each other in 2011 when she interviewed him over the phone for an article about danger!awesome she never ended up publishing.
 Nadia has dark, straight hair and a makeup-free, olive complexion that would make any woman envious.
 A tiny silver stud adorns her nose.

-She’s completed law school and is currently studying peace and conflict at UMass Lowell, while also working as an editor for [altmuslimah](http://www.altmuslimah.com/), a website featuring stories and commentary on gender in Islam.
+She has completed law school and is currently studying peace and conflict at UMass Lowell, while also working as an editor for [altMuslimah](http://www.altmuslimah.com/), a website featuring stories and commentary on gender in Islam.
 Because of their similar Muslim backgrounds and outlooks on life, she and Ali kept in touch through Facebook after the interview.

 ![ali litebrite biggest.png](/_posts/ali litebrite biggest.png)